-- 23.1 You must: - a. always show, through your practice and conduct, respect for the rights and dignity of all individuals.
+(a) always show, through your practice and conduct, respect for the rights and dignity of all individuals.

-- 23.2 You must not:

-- a. discriminate, either directly or indirectly, against a person on the basis of:
+- (a) discriminate, either directly or indirectly, against a person on the basis of:

-- i. gender
+- (i) gender,

-- ii. family status
+- (ii) family status,

-- iii. civil status
+- (iii) civil status,

-- iv. age
+- (iv) age,

-- v. disability
+- (v) disability,

-- vi. sexual orientation
+- (vi) sexual orientation,

-- vii. religion
+- (vii) religion,

-- viii. race, colour, nationality or ethnic or national origins, or
+- (viii) race, colour, nationality or ethnic or national origins, or

-- ix. membership of the Traveller Community.
+- (ix) membership of the Traveller Community

-- b. condone discrimination by others.
+- (b) condone discrimination by others.

-24. Avoid conflicts of interest
+24. Avoid conflicts of interest: